denim02/ChessPy/README.md

 python main.py --client  # or -c
 ```

-Note: The client should run the command after the server has started.
+Note: The client should run the command after the server has started and they should set the `HOST` and `PORT` settings in the `chess_game/constants.py` file to those of the server.

 ## Running Unit Tests